qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 </table>

 Validation set of about 20 scans might not have represented all the anatomical/pathological variations in the population.
-Therefore, we have visually verified that the resulting models worked despite pathologies like bleeds/infarcts or surgical implants like shunts.
+Therefore, we have visually verified that the resulting models worked despite pathologies like hemorrhage/infarcts or surgical implants such as shunts.
 We show some representative scans and model outputs below.

 <table style="width:100%">